Taisuke Ono

-Taisuke Ono (小野 泰輔, Ono Taisuke) is a Japanese politician who served as a member of the House of Representatives as a member of the Japan Innovation Party, having been elected in the 2021 Japanese general election from the Tokyo proportional representation block.
-He previously served as Deputy Governor of Kumamoto Prefecture under Ikuo Kabashima for eight years.
+Taisuke Ono (小野 泰輔, Ono Taisuke) is a Japanese politician who has served as mayor of Yatsushiro since 2025.

+He previously served as a member of the House of Representatives as a member of the Japan Innovation Party, having been elected in the 2021 Japanese general election from the Tokyo proportional representation block.
+Before that he was Vice Governor of Kumamoto Prefecture under Ikuo Kabashima for eight years.
 He also ran in the 2020 Tokyo gubernatorial election under the Innovation banner, winning 612,530 votes and 9.99% of the vote.

 Early life and education

 Ono was born in Meguro, Tokyo, on 20 April 1974.
 He lived in Akahi for most of his childhood, and then moved to Kodaira in 1983.
 He then graduated from schooling in 1993, and began to attend classes at the Department of Liberal Arts inside the University of Tokyo.
 There, he first attended a lecture by Ikuo Kabashima.

 After graduating from the law school within the University of Tokyo, he joined Anderson Consulting (Now known as Accenture) as a consultant in 1999.
 He then worked as the public secretary of Masayuki Fujishima, a Liberal Party member of the House of Representatives, in-between 2000 and 2002.